carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

      =================== ============== ========= ==============================
      String Key          Value Type     Required?
 Description
      =================== ============== ========= ==============================
-     "ReqdWorkGroupSize" sequence of              The dispatch work-group size 3 integers               X, Y, Z must correspond to the specified values.
+     "ReqdWorkGroupSize" sequence of              If not 0, 0, 0 then all values 3 integers               must be >=1 and the dispatch work-group size X, Y, Z must
+                                                  correspond to the specified
+                                                  values.
+Defaults to 0, 0, 0.

                                                   Corresponds to the OpenCL
                                                   ``reqd_work_group_size``